 Governance of PRI public communications

-Public comments on core PRI matters and responsible investment generally will be provided by the PRI Secretariat’s official spokespeople.
+Public comments on core PRI matters and responsible investment generally will be provided by the PRI’s official spokespeople.

-Decisions about communications in support of PRI’s policy and research work programme also rest within the Secretariat.
+Decisions about communications in support of PRI’s policy and research work programme also rest with the PRI Executive.
 Research will carry the PRI logo but will include a disclaimer making it clear that any findings or recommendations do not necessarily represent the views of individual signatories or the signatory base as whole.
-Where research partners or signatories involved in research seek to communicate publicly on the findings, this will be subject to the development of key messages by the PRI Secretariat that all parties agree to adhere to in their communications.
+Where research partners or signatories involved in research seek to communicate publicly on the findings, this will be subject to the development of key messages by the PRI that all parties agree to adhere to in their communications.

-The decision over whether or not to support specific initiatives or projects carried out by other organisations will, in general, rest with the Managing Director in consultation with the Chair.
+The decision over whether or not to support specific initiatives or projects carried out by other organisations will, in general, rest with the Managing Director in consultation with the Chair of the PRI Board.
 Statements clearly outlining the PRI’s position and the rationale for providing the endorsement will be posted on the PRI’s public website.